Archive for the ‘About Shipping Containers’ Category

 Although the solid structure of the container is more than secure enough to keep natural elements out, unfortunately, it’s still possible for crafty thieves to break in.
-But fear not: you can easily remedy this by adding on one of our lock boxes, making you the only person with the ability to access your container.
+At Container Alliance, we strongly encourage adding security features to your container.
+You can easily remedy this by adding one of our lock boxes, making you the only person with the ability to access your container.
 Our lock boxes, welded onto the steel doors, hide and protect a padlock from bolt cutters.
 They are the second most popular container modification in Southern California because they give you the security and peace of mind that your precious belongings or company inventory remain safe and only accessible to you.

 3) Roll Up Doors

 Roll up doors add a new level of convenience to your container.
 By default, all shipping containers come equipped with two cargo doors.
 Roll up doors, however, are the third most popular modification in California because they improve the loading and unloading process tenfold.
 Especially recommended for customers storing extremely heavy products, roll up doors turn one side of your converted cargo containers into an open space that can stay open for the whole process of loading the box.
 They also provide a second entry point that can be useful when multiple people are assisting with the loading and unloading process, or simply to improve accessibility when positioning limits it.

-The turbine vent is a popular option for Southern California container buyers and renters because it keeps the air inside fresh, maintaining more of a livable environment.
+Adding ventilation to a container is another popular option for Southern California.
+Container buyers and renters typically opt for a turbine vent because it keeps the air inside fresh, maintaining more of a livable environment.
 For customers intending to spend long periods of time inside of the converted cargo containers, turbine vents are always recommended; but for anyone simply using the container for storage, well-circulated air can only be a good thing.
 Good air means less risk of dust buildup in a stuffy environment that leaves any stored items in a condition far from the best.
 Choose turbine vents to keep the converted cargo container environment crisp.

 5) 36” Steel Door